CodeMaxx/Awesome-Terminal-Commands/README.md

 - **Important flags**<br>
 `-a` - display hidden files<br>
 `-R` - recursively displays files<br>
-`-l` - displays extra details like size, owner, group, date the file was last modified and permissions
+`-l` - displays extra details like size, owner, group, date the file was last modified and permissions<br/>

+`tree <path>` - display files and directories as a tree structure.<br/>

 `cd <path>` - change directory to `path`<br/>
 - Here `path` may be relative or absolute.